Birth of Ronald Reagan

 Reagan’s first bid for the presidency came in 1968.
 However, he failed to win the nomination.
 In 1976 he ran again, this time losing the nomination by a small margin to Gerald Ford.
 Encouraged by the small margin of defeat, Reagan began preparing for the 1980 nomination almost immediately.
 This time he won the Republican nomination on the first ballot, as well as the election itself.

 During the election campaign, Reagan detailed his plan to lower inflation.
 He vowed to cut federal income taxes by as much as 30%, reduce government regulation of business, increase military spending, and cut funding for several other federal programs.
 This plan to balance the budget and lower inflation came to be known as “Reaganomics.”
-While this plan was effective in reviving the economy, the national debt doubled over the course of his presidency.
+Though the economy recovered, the national debt nearly tripled over the course of his presidency, the largest percentage increase during any presidency outside of the First and Second World Wars.

 On March 31, 1981, President Reagan narrowly escaped death after being shot in the chest by John W. Hinckley Jr. The assassination attempt occurred as Reagan was leaving a Washington, DC, hotel.
 Although Reagan was 70 years old, he recovered quickly from his wound.